-After returning to civilian life, I was hired by Georgia State University (GSU) in Atlanta as an entry level computer programmer.
-I so "fondly" remembered punching and submitting my 80-column card stacks and seeing the blinking lights on the Academy's Burroughs computer...I thought, what more in life was there?
+After returning to civilian life, I was hired by Georgia State University (GSU) in Atlanta as an entry level COBOL computer programmer.
+I so "fondly" remembered punching and submitting my 80-column card stacks and seeing the blinking lights on the Academy's Burroughs computer...I thought, what more in life was there - a machine that can "think"?
 I ended up working at the GSU Computer Center for 30 years.
 In 2006, our family had a ski trip cancelled when I was checked into the hospital for open-heart surgery.
-Then in 2008, I decided life was too short and retired from GSU.
-I had earned a Master's degree in

-Business Information Systems and was the GSU Director of Library Support as well as the Director of Virtual Library Support for the University System of Georgia (USG).
-However, after a year in retirement, I went back to work part-time.
-Now I am at the University of Georgia working in the Library's Systems area again supporting the USG's automated library system.
+However, in 2008 after a person who worked with Ann - and was younger than me - died from a heart attack, I decided that life was too short and retired from GSU.
+By 2008 I had earned a Master's degree in Business Information Systems and was the GSU Director of Library Support Services in the Computer Center as well as the Director of Virtual Library Support for the University System of Georgia (USG).
+However, after a year of enjoying retirement, I was re-hired to work part-time at the University of Georgia.
+Because Ann was traveling the SunTrust Bank footprint as part of her job, I could travel with her and do my UGA support work when we were on the road.
+While at the University of Georgia I work in the Library's Systems area again supporting the USG's automated library system.

 Ann and I have 1 son who graduated from Wake Forest University in 2006 with a major in Mathematical Economics.
 Anyone who knew my affinity for math when I was at the Academy may well be surprised that I had any math genes hidden in my gene pool.
-In May of 2012, our daughterin-law, also a Demon Deacon, will graduate from Wake Forest Medical School.
-She will be doing her Residency in Neurology at the Wake Forest Baptist Medical Center.
-And with our son being a Financial Analyst for a private financial services company in Greensboro, we will get to keep our WFU football season tickets for a few more years.
+In May of 2012, our daughter-in-law, also a Demon Deacon, graduated from Wake Forest Medical School.
+She completed her Residency in Neurology at the Wake Forest Baptist Medical Center in 2016 and a Fellowship in Neuro-Muscular diseases at the Rush University Medical School in Chicago in June 2017.
+They have just moved to Fort Collins, Colorado where our son who is a Financial Analyst is working for Innosphere in Fort Collins which is a high-tech incubator company and at the same time in a consultant for the private financial services company he worked for in Greensboro, North Carolina.